ataylor284/spring-security-eventlog/README.md

 This plugin creates a simple log of spring security events.
-Each time a user logs in or logs out, a log entry will created, storing the remote address, session id, user name, event name, and the time at which the event occured.
+Each time a user logs in or logs out, a log entry will created, storing the remote address, session id, user name, event name, switched user name, and the time at which the event occurred.

 Events are logged to a table named SPRING_SECURITY_EVENT, mapped to a domain object ca.redtoad.eventlog.SpringSecurityEvent.